CU-ESIIL/Summit_group_2026_12/docs/index.md

 ---
-title: "Echoes of the Earth: Mapping Landscape Analogues similarities and divergences to socioeconomic and climate data"
+title: Echoes of the Earth
+subtitle: Mapping Landscape Analogues to Socioeconomic and Climate Data
 public_mode_toggle: true
 ---